|Sherwood Foresters (Notts and Derby Regiment)||3345 or 3350||5th Battalion D Coy|

-John was born in 1890 at Crich, the son of William and Ellen Clarke.
+Jack, as he was known, was born and raised at Crich, the son of William and Ellen Clarke.
 In different records his name was spelt Clark and Clarke.
-Before the war he worked at the Ambergate wireworks, as did his father.
 His mother, Ellen, was the daughter of George and Mary Ann Curzon, a well known Crich family.
+Prior to the war he worked at Ambergate wireworks, as did his father.

 On the Sherwood Foresters record his number is given as 3345, on the PoW records it is 3350.